7 Signs Your Cat Loves You More Than Anything

 Nervous cats won’t usually hold your eye contact, but a comfortable one will.
 Cats usually save prolonged eye contact for the people they trust and know, and this is where the rumor that cats are aloof come in.
 They can be for new people.

 Next time your cat stares at you, stare back.
 They should do a slow blink to indicate that they trust you.
 If your cat does, slow blink back at them.
 Your cat may even keep their eyes closed for a few seconds before opening them and refocusing on your line of vision.
+This is one of the signs a cat loves you.

 5. Bringing Gifts